neonmik/Wave-Machine-Firmware/README.md

     - CV?

 Future Implementaions and WIPs:

+- Add hardware controls for:
+    - Factory Reset
+    - Setting BPM

+- Improve ADSR code:
+   - Make the code more portable:- currently the calculations for ADSR times are done in the synth module, but would be good to move them into the ADSR module.
+I need global controls, but to be able to trigger phases of each voice seperately.

 - Improve Mod code:
+    - Add a ramp down feature when switching between destinations - could be difficult.
-    - Add ADSR... this could be implemented by initalising an ADSR class in the mod code applying to the final mod output, then include that in Note_Priority.
+    - _currently_ impossible due to over extending the processor...
+Add ADSR... this could be implemented by initalising an ADSR class in the mod code applying to the final mod output, then include that in Note_Priority.
 This can be MOD::Attack() in the note on section and MOD::Release() in the note off, controlled by an "if (notes_active)" statment and a counter for how many voice are currently active.
-    - Add a ramp down feature when switching between destinations - could be difficult.

 - Implement USB-MIDI and MIDI:
     - Notes - MIDI IN calls the same functions to the mailbox as Keys, MIDI OUT will call from Note Priority